trung0501/Register/README.md

    3. Conversely, when the user presses the "Login" button, the active class is removed, and the interface returns to the login state.

+✅ Advantages:

+   1. Modern, friendly and professional interface.

+   2. Smooth effect, convert form without loading page.

+   3. Responsive design, compatible with many screen sizes.

+   4. UX/UI optimization: intuitive icon, easy -to -see color, easy -to -use form.

+   5. Integrated social network login (Google, Facebook, GitHub, LinkedIn icon).

+   6. Separation between HTML, CSS and JS, easy to maintain.

+❌ Limit:

+   1. There is no connection to the backend system or database, so it is not yet possible to log in/register.

+   2. No advanced valid test for the form (advanced validation) such as checking the strength of passwords, checking the overlapping email, ...

+   3. Do not handle errors or notify the user when filling out wrong.